iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 ## Payment processor and accepted payment methods

-For payments for the Team plan, we use [Stripe](https://stripe.com/) to process your payment.
-We do not handle your payment information, including credit card details, directly.
+We rely on [Stripe](https://stripe.com/) to process (Team plan) payments.
+We do not handle your payment information (including credit card details) directly.
 We are PCI compliant and your payment information is handled securely by Stripe.

-For the Team plan, we accept the following cards: Visa, Mastercard, American Express, Discover, Diners Club and JCB.
+We accept the following cards: Visa, Mastercard, American Express, Discover, Diners Club and JCB.
 You can change your payment method and billing address for the Team plan at any time by going to the `Plan and billing` section of your team's Settings.
 You will be redirected to Stripe to make these changes.

 ## Accessing your payment history and invoices

-On your team settings page, you will find a link to your dashboard on Stripe.
-On this dashboard, you can get a copy of your invoice as well as your payment history.
+You can find a link to your dashboard on Stripe on your team's settings page.
+Here you see your payment history and get a copy of your invoices.

-## Frequently asked questions
+## Other questions

-You can find answers to some frequently asked questions, including questions related to price calculations and payment methods, in the Iterative Studio [FAQ page](https://studio.iterative.ai/faq).
+You can find answers to other frequently asked questions in the Iterative Studio [FAQ page](https://studio.iterative.ai/faq).
 If you have any other questions, please [contact us].